awslabs/aws-lambda-web-adapter/examples/fastapi-snapstart/README.md

      this example, it reconnects the pool and generates a fresh `connection_id`).
   3. It re-runs the readiness check against your app before admitting traffic.

 Both hook routes must return a `2xx` status code.
-A non-2xx response, a connection failure, or taking longer than 60 seconds to respond fails the SnapStart phase.
+A non-2xx response or a connection failure fails the SnapStart phase.
+The adapter sets no deadline of its own — the after-restore hook must finish within the function timeout (`10` seconds here).
 The readiness check runs on every restore; by default it waits indefinitely for the app to recover, but you can bound it with `AWS_LWA_READINESS_CHECK_TIMEOUT_SECONDS` (fractional seconds allowed), in which case a restore whose app does not report